zalando/skipper/docs/kubernetes/ingress-controller.md

 `Traefik` has a good community and support for Kubernetes.
 Skipper originates from [Project Mosaic](https://www.mosaic9.org/) which was started in 2015.
 Back then Traefik was not yet a mature project and still had time to go before the v1.0.0 release.
-Traefik also does not currently support our [Opentracing](https://opentracing.io/) provider.
+Traefik also does not currently support our [OpenTracing](https://opentracing.io/) provider.
 It also did not support traffic splitting when we started [stackset-controller](https://github.com/zalando-incubator/stackset-controller) for automated traffic switching.
-We have also recently done significant work on running Skipper as API gateway within Kubernetes, which could potentially help many teams that run a many small services on Kubernetes.
+We have also recently done significant work on running Skipper as API gateway within Kubernetes, which could potentially help many teams that run many small services on Kubernetes.
 Skipper predicates and filters are a powerful abstraction which can enhance the system easily.

 ### Comparison with service mesh